Configuration

 If set to

-, it will force script recursively dive in each and every nested directory inside initial folder (set on startup) and process every image file found there.
-Output will be saved in appropriate folders according toSaveInOneFolder
+true, it will force script recursively dive in each and every nested directory inside initial folder (set on startup) and process every image file found there.
+Output will be saved in appropriate folders according toSaveInOneFoldersetting.

 SaveInOneFolder